 I received my first degree at Oregon State in speech therapy.
 I went back to school later to earn my teaching degree at the University of Oregon.
 I have kept up with the educational standards by taking university classes, seminars and workshops.

 I love working with children.
 I teach reading with a phonics based approach, and every lesson includes reading development along with fluency, a phonics and/or a phonemic awareness lesson, a comprehension skill, and vocabulary development.

 When I teach math I focus on computation, concept and problem solving skills.

-I have been a speech therapist and work with children with speech articulation, fluency, voice, and language problems.
+I have been a speech therapist and work with children with speech articulation difficulties, fluency disruptions, voice straining and deviations, and language development.